Leaf Spring Shackles and Bracket Repair

 Leaf Spring Shackles and Bracket Repair at 1A Auto

-Leaf spring shackles and brackets, which are also called “hangers”, are parts of a vehicle’s suspension that attaches the leaf spring to the vehicle’s frame.
+Leaf spring shackles and brackets, which are also called “hangers,” are parts of a vehicle’s suspension that attach the leaf spring to the vehicle’s frame.
 To better describe what leaf spring shackles and brackets are, perhaps it’s best to start with the leaf spring itself.
-A leaf spring, sometimes also referred to as a semi-elliptical spring, carriage spring, or cart spring, is an arc of steel that attaches to a vehicle’s axle.
+A leaf spring, sometimes referred to as a semi-elliptical spring, carriage spring, or cart spring, is an arc of steel that attaches to a vehicle’s axle.
 Leaf springs are commonly used in trucks (new and old), as well as some big old cars, and generally only on the rear axle.
 In some heavy-duty trucks they may be used in the front as well.
-However, you won’t find leaf springs used on any modern cars as they don’t ride all that nicely, and aren’t necessary for smaller vehicles.
+However, you won’t find leaf springs used on any modern cars as they don’t ride all that nicely and aren’t necessary for smaller vehicles.
 They are also commonly used in off-road applications.
-Leaf springs provide the benefit of allowing the vehicle to handle carrying loads really well by absorbing the force it creates as the vehicle is driven – bending and flexing out in a shape like a horseshoe - so that the vehicle doesn’t sag.
+Leaf springs provide the benefit of allowing the vehicle to handle carrying loads really well by absorbing the force it creates as the vehicle is driven—bending and flexing out in a shape like a horseshoe—so that the vehicle doesn’t sag.

-Leaf spring suspension is designed to be simple and sturdy, but like any other part, leaf spring shackles and brackets are susceptible to wear and tear.
+Leaf spring suspension is designed to be simple and sturdy, but, like any other part, leaf spring shackles and brackets are susceptible to wear and tear.
 Shackles (literally) hang out underneath the body of the vehicle where they get exposed to the elements.
-Wet or humid conditions can lead to rust and corrosion.
-So can exposure to salt.
+Wet or humid conditions can lead to rust and corrosion, and so can exposure to salt.
 Shackles and brackets can also get worn out by being jostled around by rough road conditions, potholes, or minor collisions.
 These can also lead to a broken leaf spring shackle or bracket.

 A thumping or scratching sound in the rear of the vehicle can be a sign of a worn or damaged leaf spring shackle or bracket.
 If the shackle becomes too loose, it may bump into the frame of the vehicle, which can cause further damage to both the shackle and the frame.
 A saggy appearance in your vehicle’s rear end can also be a sign something is wrong with your leaf spring shackle (a saggy appearance in the driver’s rear end, on the other hand, may be a sign of a poor diet).
 There are a couple ways to check the health of your leaf spring shackles.
 You can park your vehicle on a level surface and measure the distance from the ground to the top of each wheel well.
 If there is a significant difference between the heights of either side, one side may have a worn shackle (or some other part of the suspension may be worn).
 You can also visually inspect the shackle for cracks or wear.
 A round wear area around the nut is fairly normal, but an oval wear area indicates larger movement and is a sign that the shackle should be replaced.